Who can get services at Glennon Health Services?

 Yes.
 All current LHU students are eligible for one FREE tuberculosis (TB) test every year.
 No appointment necessary.
 ID required.

 Can you talk to my parents with information regarding my illness/injury?

 No. Not without your written permission.
 A 'Record of Release' form must be signed by the student in order to release information to anyone.

 What should I do when I am sick or injured?

 In order for Glennon Health Services to provide the best care, you need to come to our office in the Glennon Building during posted office hours.
-If it is not during office hours, and you cannot wait, you can go to Jersey Shore Hospital ER or Urgent Care at McElhattan for evaluation and treatment.
+If it is not during office hours, and you cannot wait, you can go to a local hospital or Urgent Care at McElhattan for evaluation and treatment.
 We can provide any follow up care later.